Table of Contents

 What Is a Self-Directed IRA (SDIRA)?

-Self directed IRAs and self directed Roth IRAs allow account holders to buy and sell a wider variety of investments than regular traditional IRAs and Roth IRAs.
-Experienced investors, familiar with sophisticated or risky investments, often use these.
+Self-directed IRAs and self-directed Roth IRAs allow account holders to buy and sell a wider variety of investments than regular traditional IRAs and Roth IRAs.
+Experienced investors who are familiar with sophisticated or risky investments may be more comfortable managing a SDIRA, compared with less experienced investors.

-While a custodian or a trustee administers the SDIRA, the account holder typically manages the allocation themselves, taking on responsibility for researching investments and due diligence.
-These accounts may also come with higher fees than regular IRAs, which can cut into the size of your retirement nest egg over time.
+These accounts may also come with higher fees than regular IRAs, which can cut into the size of the investor’s retirement nest egg over time.

 What Assets Can You Put in a Self-Directed IRA or a Self-Directed Roth IRA?